 What is Anxiety?

 Anxiety can be described as; a physical response to specific thoughts you’re having or specific circumstances in your life.
-It often affects the way your body works, it affects your thoughts and your behavior.
+It often affects the way your body works.
+It affects your thoughts and your behavior.
 Anybody can suffer from anxiety; it doesn't matter what age you are.
-Anxiety can even be one of the things that children go through; for example, nerves and apprehension about the first day of school.
+Anxiety can even be something that children go through.
+For example, many children experience nerves and apprehension about the first day of school.
 The important thing to know about anxiety is that it is actually a very normal experience.
-It becomes abnormal when you experience anxiety consecutively for prolonged periods of time and inhibiting the way you're living your life.
-It is worth noting that anxiety is very beneficial.
-Anxiety is one of the body's responses to danger, to stress, to potential accidents.
-Having anxiety is one of the things that help you when you actually are faced with danger.
+It becomes abnormal when you experience anxiety consecutively for prolonged periods of time that inhibit the way you're living your life.
+It is worth noting that anxiety can be very beneficial.
+Anxiety is one of the body's responses to danger, to stress and to potential accidents.
+Having anxiety can actually help you when you are faced with danger.
 That physiological response comes into play when you're crossing the street or when you're driving your car and you think that something might happen that causes you to make a quick decision.
 It’s the symptoms of anxiety in your body that will actually bring your attention to what's going on and signal you to have that fight, flight, or freeze response.
-The biggest benefit of anxiety is for you to be warned of dangerous situations.
+The biggest benefit of anxiety is its forewarning of dangerous situations.

 Drugs and Alcohol

-Often times we’ve seen friends or family suffering from anxiety turn to drinking or end up using marijuana.
-Alcohol and drugs only help settle your anxiety temporarily, but it actually doesn’t remove the anxiety and can compound the situation.
-It is very common for people in need of help due to severe anxiety they also go through a primary addiction treatment first.
-One would have to go off the drug and alcohol first to really get to that anxiety component in order to treat the real root of the problem.
-Self-medicating is not the answer and one should seek help if anxiety is becoming a pattern and debilitating.
+Often people experiencing anxiety turn to drinking or end up using marijuana.
+Alcohol and drugs only help settle your anxiety temporarily, but they actually don’t eliminate the anxiety, so can actually compound the situation.
+It is very common for people in need of help for severe anxiety to go through a primary addiction treatment first.
+You need to address the drug and alcohol problem first before getting to the real root of the problem.
+Self-medicating is not the answer and one should seek help if anxiety is becoming a frequent occurrence.

 Symptoms of Anxiety